Sperenberg Airfield: Operations

 Sperenberg was as a key location for the Soviet forces in East Germany.
-The airport was a designated transport airfield, and so was equipped with heavy transport types such as the IL-76 and AN-22.
-The airfield was the sole operational site of a single An-26L (14 Orange, c/n 00607), used for airfield and NAVAID calibration.
+The airport was a designated transport airfield, and so was equipped with heavy transport types such as the Ilyushin Il-76 and Antonov An-22.
+The airfield was the sole operational site of a single Antonov An-26L (14 Orange, c/n 00607), used for airfield and NAVAID calibration.
 The airfield also housed attack helicopters for defensive purposes, as well as out-stationed and transitting bombers.
 In 1990, attached stationed units included: